Lansing (village), New York: History

 The Village of Lansing was incorporated in 1974.
 The area was formerly within the territory of the Cayuga tribe and later became part of the Central New York Military Tract.

 Ithaca Tompkins International Airport is located partially in the eastern part of the village.

 Geography

 The village is located at 42°29′15″N 76°29′9″W (42.487688, -76.486075).

-According to the United States Census Bureau, the village has a total area of 4.6 square miles (12.0 km2), of which, 4.6 square miles (11.9 km2) of it is land and 0.22% is water.
+According to the United States Census Bureau, the village has a total area of 4.6 square miles (12.0 km2), of which 4.6 square miles (11.9 km2) of it is land and 0.22% is water.

 The village is at the south end of Cayuga Lake.
-It borders the Towns of Dryden and Ithaca and also the Village of Cayuga Heights.
+It borders the Towns of Dryden and Ithaca and the Village of Cayuga Heights.

 New York State Route 13 passes across the village, joining New York State Route 34, which passes down the west side of the village, south of the village line.